chaofengc/TexForce/README.md

 We also applied our method to the recent model [sdxl-turbo](https://huggingface.co/stabilityai/sdxl-turbo).
 The model is trained with [ImageReward](https://github.com/THUDM/ImageReward) feedback through direct back-propagation to save training time.
 Test with the following codes

 ```
-## Note: sdturbo requires latest diffusers installed from source with the following command
+## Note: sdturboxl requires latest diffusers installed from source with the following command
 git clone https://github.com/huggingface/diffusers
 cd diffusers
 pip install -e .